Missile fired at palace highlights ratcheting Saudi-Iran tensions

-A loud boom shook the Saudi capital Tuesday as Patriot missiles whistled through the sky and intercepted an incoming rocket.
+TEHRAN — A loud boom shook the Saudi capital of Riyadh on Tuesday as Patriot missiles whistled through the sky and intercepted an incoming rocket.

 Rebels in neighboring Yemen said they had launched the rocket at Riyadh's al-Yamama palace, where they claimed a meeting of Saudi leaders was taking place.

-It never reached its destination.
-The Saudi Arabian military said in a statement that it shot the rocket down using Patriot missiles, and that there was no injuries or damage.
+The rocket never reached its destination.
+The Saudi Arabian military said in a statement that it shot down the rocket using Patriot missiles, and that there were no injuries or damage.

-Far from an isolated incident, the rocket firing comes against the backdrop of much larger ongoing tensions between the regional powers of Saudi Arabia and neighboring Iran.
+Far from an isolated incident, the rocket firing is the latest example of the tension between the regional powers of Saudi Arabia and neighboring Iran.

 The nations are engaged in what experts view as several proxy wars in the Middle East that pit the Saudis, who are majority Sunni Muslims, against the mostly Shiite Iranians.